dblock/kahneraja.github.io/_posts/2016-05-02-my-heart-break-around-music-friendship-work-and-love-can-be-dissecting-through-the-endless-act-of-drawing-composing-and-writing-code.md

 ## Composing

-These days I write piano music on a daily basis.
+These days I write piano music on a weekly basis.
 It's intense, relaxing and progressive.

-One thing that strikes me about composing classical music is that it is structure.
+One thing that strikes me about composing classical music is that it is structured.
 I tend to enjoy tearing apart simple compositions by Mozart or Bach and rebuilding them in new ways.
 It's a form of science.

 In every step of this work there is something new I must learn.
 Things need to be tested.
 Feedback is enlightening.
 It's a process.